9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 interpreter remembers that indentation level.
 Every subsequent top level declaration must have the same indentation.

-Here\'s an illustration of the top level indentation rule.
+Here's an illustration of the top level indentation rule.
 Our first file, `GoodIndent.hs`, is well behaved.

 :::: captioned-content